AdobeDocs/stock-api-docs/src/pages/getting-started/apps/05-search-for-assets.md

 *   **Set response fields.** The Search API will only return a default set of fields in the JSON response unless you override this behavior and tell it which fields you want.
 There are many more fields available than what is returned by default, for performance reasons.

 ## Practical search example

+  > ***Did you know?*** You can earn commissions from hosting Adobe Stock search and banners on your website that lead to conversions.
+See a detailed guide at [Get Paid to Search Adobe Stock!](https://medium.com/adobetech/get-paid-to-search-adobe-stock-e2ba9a7c0312)

 You have been asked to create a simple web page that lets a user enter a word and show them the most-downloaded photo result along with a title.
 Furthermore, you want the image to be displayed at 800 pixels size, and have a clickable link that takes the user to a page on the Adobe Stock website where the image can be licensed.